thephpleague/geotools/README.md

 It provides methods to compute the distance in *meter* (by default), *km* or *mile* between two coordinates using *flat* (most performant), *haversine* or *vincenty* (most accurate) algorithms.

+Those coordinates should be in the same ellipsoid.

 ``` php
 <?php